neatodev/InstallDebloater/index.md

 ```
 **Important notice for Linux users:** Yes, the back slashes will work.
 Only use forward slashes to set your root folder!

-In the **...RELATIVE.txt** file, you specify FULL path to files that are _RELATIVE_ to the root folder defined in the .ini file.
+In the **_RELATIVE.txt** file, you specify FULL path to files that are _RELATIVE_ to the root folder defined in the .ini file.

-In the **...FOLDER.txt** file, you specify the FULL PATH to folders that are _RELATIVE_ to the root folder defined in the .ini file.
+In the **_FOLDER.txt** file, you specify the FULL PATH to folders that are _RELATIVE_ to the root folder defined in the .ini file.
 All files and sub-folders within that folder will get deleted too.

-In the **...NAMING_SCHEME.txt** file, you specify certain naming schemes.
+In the **_NAMING_SCHEME.txt** file, you specify certain naming schemes.
 Every file and folder (starting from root) will get scanned and matching files will get deleted.
 You can also provide a partial folder structure as long as it contains a target file.

 The structure for all files is as follows: